jasonbrianhall/tetrimone/README.md

-# GTK Tetris: Pixel-Dropping Pandemonium! 🧩🚀
+# GTK Tetrimone: Pixel-Dropping Pandemonium! 🧩🚀

 ## Overview

 Prepare for a block-stacking adventure that'll make your neurons dance!
-GTK Tetris is a pulse-pounding reimagining of the classic puzzle game, powered by GTK+, SDL, and flexible audio backends.
+GTK Tetrimone is a pulse-pounding reimagining of the classic puzzle game, powered by GTK+, SDL, and flexible audio backends.
 Warning: May cause sudden outbursts of strategic genius and controller-gripping intensity!

 ## Features

 ### Gameplay Madness
-- **Classic Tetris Mechanics**: Because some legends never die
+- **Classic Tetrimone Mechanics**: Because some legends never die
 - **Keyboard Ninja Controls**: Move, rotate, and drop with lightning reflexes
 - **Gamepad Support**: For those who prefer their tetrominos with analog swagger
 - **20 Color Themes**: Watch your world transform as you level up
-- **Difficulty Levels**: From "Casual Puzzler" to "Tetris Terminator"
+- **Difficulty Levels**: From "Casual Puzzler" to "Tetrimone Terminator"

 ### Audio Awesomeness
 - **Pumping Background Music**: Powered by PulseAudio or SDL2 audio